GenericMappingTools/pygmt/CONTRIBUTING.md

 * Contribute code you already have.
 It doesn’t need to be perfect!
 We will help you clean things up, test it, etc.
 * Make a tutorial or example of how to do something.
+* Provide feedback about how we can improve the project or about your particular use case.

 ## How Can I Talk to You?